-(d) The School will provide personal, social and health education which reflects the school's aims and ethos and encourages respect for other people, paying particular regard to the protected characteristics set out in the 2010 Act:
+(d) The School will provide personal, social and health education which reflects the school's aims and ethos and encourages mutual trust and respect for other people, and actively promotes development of pupils' self-knowledge, self-esteem and self-confidence, paying particular regard to the protected characteristics set out in the 2010 Act:

 Teachers should take every opportunity to take advantage of topics or approaches to learning that have potential for promoting pupils' P.S.H.E. awareness.
-Specific P.S.H.E. issues are covered as part of discrete PSHE lessons for Y7 - Y11, and through the tutor/LEAP programme for Sixth Form.
+Specific P.S.H.E. topics and RSE topics are covered as part of discrete PSHE and RSE lessons for Y7 - Y11, and through the tutor/LEAP programme for Sixth Form.
 Separate policies for PSHE and RSE can be accessed for further information.

-(e) The School will provide appropriate access to accurate, up-to-date careers guidance for pupils receiving secondary education, which is presented in an impartial manner to enable them to make informed choices about a broad range of careers options and to help encourage them to fulfil their potential:
+(e) The School will provide appropriate access to accurate, up-to-date careers guidance for pupils receiving secondary education, which is presented in an impartial manner to enable them to make informed choices about a broad range of careers options and to help them to fulfil their potential:

-Pupils are given careers guidance from Year 7 upwards through the tutor programme (materials provided by the Careers and University department) and through specialist input and/or individual meetings with the Careers and University Adviser.
+Pupils are given careers guidance from Year 7 upwards through the tutor programme (materials provided by the Careers and University department), through the School's use of the Morrisby platform, and through specialist input and/or individual meetings with the Careers and University Adviser.
 Further details can be found in the Careers and University Guidance Policy.

-(f) The School will organise a programme of activities appropriate for pupils below the compulsory school age:
+(f) The School will organise a programme of activities appropriate for pupils below the compulsory school age which is appropriate to their needs:

-Alongside the academic programme for 11-16, there is a wide range of activities and societies organised which is appropriate to pupils' educational needs in relation to personal, social, emotional and physical development, communication and language skills.
-Full details can be found in the Activities Handbook.
+Alongside the academic programme for 11-16, there is a wide range of activities and societies organised which is appropriate to pupils' educational needs in relation to emotional, intellectual, social, creative, and physical development, communication and language skills.
+Full details can be found in the termly Co-curricular Programme publication.
 External trips, both within the UK and abroad, are managed by the EV Policy.

-(g) The School will organise a programme of activities appropriate for pupils above the compulsory school age:
+(g) The School will organise a programme of activities appropriate for pupils above the compulsory school age which is appropriate to their needs:

 Alongside the academic programme post-16 there is a wide range of activities and societies organised in addition to the normal programme of games and timetabled activities such as Community Action.
-Full details can found in the Activities Handbook.
+Full details can found in the Co-curricular Programme.
 External trips, both within the UK and abroad, are managed by the EV Policy.